kurmasz/gvQLC/README.md

         - Student-specific files (in individual folders)
       - Maintains original formatting of questions and answers

-### 5. Add Quiz Question
-- **How to Use**:
-  1. Open the Command Palette (Ctrl+Shift+P/Cmd+Shift+P) and select "Add Quiz Question".
-  2. Highlight the relevant code snippet in your editor (must be non-empty).
-  3. An interactive panel opens with:
-    - Editable code display (modify the snippet before creating question)
-    - Question input field (supports markdown formatting)
-    - Quick-action buttons:
-      - "Copy Code to Question" (auto-formats with code fences)
-      - "Save as Draft" (stores unfinished questions) **What Happens:**
-    1. When you use the "Add Quiz Question" feature:
-      - Your selected code snippet is captured and displayed in an editable panel.
-      - Your question text is saved with:
-        - The original file path
-        - Exact code range (start/end lines)
-        - The highlighted code itself
-      - The question gets stored in personalizedQuestions.json in your workspace.
-      - You can later:
-        - View all questions using "View Personalized Questions"
-        - Include them in quizzes with "Generate Personalized Quiz"

-### 6. View Quiz Questions
-- **How to Use**:
-  1. Open the Command Palette (Ctrl+Shift+P/Cmd+Shift+P) and select "View Personalized Questions".
-  2. A panel opens showing all saved quiz questions in a table format.
-  3. What You See:
-    - Each question displays:
-      - The source file location (shortened path)
-      - The actual code snippet referenced
-      - The full question text
-      - An "Exclude from Quiz" checkbox
-    - Interactive controls to:
-      - Edit question text or code snippet
-      - Delete unwanted questions
-      - Toggle exclusion from future quizzes
-  4. Key Notes:
-    - Changes save automatically when you close the panel
-    - Excluded questions remain stored but won't appear in generated quizzes
-    - Plain text display without extra formatting or metadata

 ### 7. Generate Quiz Questions
 - **How to Use**: